elcapo/elcapo/README.md

 PHP Works
 ---------

-> **[Spanish VAT Numbers](https://github.com/hawara-es/spanish-vat-numbers)** is a PHP library that provides validations for Spanish VAT numbers (NIF, NIE and CIF).
+> **[Guagua](https://github.com/hawara-es/guagua)** is a PHP implementation of a command, query and event buses.
+It's a package intended to showcase the buses needed for a standard CQRS application.

-> **[Criba](https://github.com/hawara-es/criba)** is a pedagogical package where I implemented the criteria pattern in PHP.
+> **[Criba](https://github.com/hawara-es/criba)** is an implementation of the criteria pattern in PHP.
 It features an Eloquent implementation that facilitates using it the repositories of an application writen under the Domain Driven Design principles.

+The **Guagua** and **Criba** packages exist for pedagogical purposes and they are not intended for production usage.

+> **[Spanish VAT Numbers](https://github.com/hawara-es/spanish-vat-numbers)** is a very simple PHP library that provides validations for Spanish VAT numbers (NIF, NIE and CIF).
+It does not have production dependencies, what makes it lightweight and suitable for many production use cases.

 Python Lessons and Experiments
 ------------------------------